thiblahute/meson-website/Reference-manual.md

 - `depends` specifies that this target depends on the specified target(s), even though it does not take any of them as a command line argument.
 This is meant for cases where you have a tool that e.g. does globbing internally.
 Usually you should just put the generated sources as inputs and Meson will set up all dependencies automatically.
 - `depend_files` files ([`string`](#string-object), [`files()`](#files), or [`configure_file()`](#configure_file)) that this target depends on but are not listed in the `command` kwarg.
 Useful for adding regen dependencies.
 - `depfile` is a dependency file that the command can write listing all the additional files this target depends on, for example a C compiler would list all the header files it included, and a change in any one of these files triggers a recompilation
+- `build_by_default` causes, when set to true, to have this target be built by default, that is, when invoking plain `ninja`, the default value is false, available since 0.38.0

 The list of strings passed to the `command` kwarg accept the following special string substitutions: